CANEGROWERS works to ensure sugarcane businesses are environmentally sustainable as well as productive and profitable.

 Soil and nutrient management practices on Queensland sugarcane farms have changed significantly over the past 20 years, greatly improving the efficiency of crop production.
 Recommendations for optimal nitrogen rates have become more accurate and site specific providing better nitrogen use efficiency and ensuring loss to the environment is minimised.
 The management of nitrogen is a critical issue for both crop productivity and risk to water quality, and

 CANEGROWERS supports efforts to identify and refine the optimal rate of nitrogen consistent with achieving both improved profitability and reduced impact on water quality.

-CANEGROWERS is working with the Queensland Department of Environment and Heritage Protection (DEHP) and experts in nitrogen use and soil health to review the latest research on nutrient management .
+CANEGROWERS is working with Sugar Research Australia, industry extension bodies and the Queensland Department of Environment and Science along with experts in nitrogen use and soil health to review the latest research on nutrient management.

 The use of herbicides and pesticides is an important component of crop management and it is in the interests of both growers and the environment that such chemicals are used efficiently, carefully and in accordance with label requirements and any other regulatory obligations.

 CANEGROWERS organises and supports grower training in the application, handling and storage of chemicals.
 CANEGROWERS also supports and promotes programs that mange chemical drums and unused chemicals such as ChemClear and drumMUSTER.